ncatlab/nlab-content/pages/3043.md

 We also say that this diagram (and sometimes, loosely speaking, $\mathfrak{g}$ itself) is a **Lie algebra extension** of $\mathfrak{b}$ by the "kernel" $\mathfrak{k}$.

-Lie algebra extensions may be obtained from [[Lie group]] [[group extension]]s via the tangent Lie algebra functor.
+Lie algebra extensions may be obtained from [[Lie group]] [[group extensions]] via the tangent Lie algebra functor.

+## Properties

-## Classification by nonabelian Lie algebra cocycles
+### Classification by nonabelian Lie algebra cohomology

-We discuss how Lie algebra extensions are classified by cocycles in [[nonabelian Lie algebra cohomology]].
+We discuss how in general Lie algebra extensions are classified by cocycles in [[nonabelian Lie algebra cohomology]].

 Each element $g \in \mathfrak{g}$ defines a derivative $\phi(g)$ on $\mathfrak{k}$ by $\phi(g)(k) = [g,k]$.